top of page

-As a New NICU nurse I was so overwhelmed by the amount of medical "jargon" I needed to learn.
-(In addition to learning the best way to change a babies diaper...yes there is "the best way!")
-Here is a list of terms we use daily in the NICU setting & small (hopefully) helpful description of each.
+As a New NICU nurse, I was so overwhelmed by the amount of medical "jargon" I needed to learn in addition to mastering working at the bedside.
+Below, I’ve defined a set of common terms we use daily to prepare you for your first few weeks on the job

 While you are in the Neonatal Intensive Care Unit as a new nurse or parent you will hear the doctors & nurses speaking in what seems to be a foreign language.
 Understanding these words and adapting to this NICU culture can be quite a challenge.
 I have compiled a list of common terms here to help you in this process!